 Types of Dump Trucks in Construction Equipments

-Types of Dump Trucks: A dump truck is known in the UK as a tipper and dumper truck.
+Types of Dump Trucks with Pictures: A dump truck is known in the UK as a tipper and dumper truck.
 It used for carrying loose material like gravel, sand, and destruction waste for construction.

 A typical dump truck is designed with an open-box bed, which is hinged at the rear and comes with hydraulic rams to lift the front, providing the material in the bed to be deposited (“dumped”) on the ground behind the truck at the site of transfer.